Banging Toolbox

 Which drill brand should you choose?

-You pretty much can’t go wrong whichever brand you go for, but you might be better off with one or the other depending on your specific application and how you like to work.
+You pretty much can’t go wrong with whichever brand you go for, but you might be better off with one or the other depending on your specific application and how you like to work.

-Makita and DeWalt make a range of drills that are also affordably priced for serious and casual DIY use, and still professional applications.
+Makita and DeWalt make a range of drills that are affordably priced for serious and casual DIY use, and still professional applications.

 The cheaper range of Makita and DeWalt drills is actually a similar price to brands like Ryobi and Skil, however, you can get a better tool brand and build.